Nights-Software/ns-docs/resources/ers.md

 - **Compatibility knowledge**
   - Iceline Hosting: Enable Beyond by setting it to 1 in your server dashboard, otherwise entities will not spawn.
   - RemoveCopsAI: Remove this resource, it does not work with ERS, because it removes spawned entities by ERS.
+  - Andrew’s Advanced AI: Remove this resource, it does not work with ERS, because it removes spawned entities by ERS.
   - Clear world commands / Anti cheat » Usually causes issues when deleting ERS entities, which should not be deleted by other scripts.
 Most ERS entities spawn server side so are usually not affected by Anti Cheat.

 ## Feedback